CEO Michael McDevitt, Terra’s Kitchen

 “He has taught me so much on the business side,” she says.
 “He’s very focused.
 When you are in front of him, he’s all in.
 He’s inquisitive.
 He’s a great listener.
 He stays up on trends.
 He’s taught me to be a better leader.
 We’ve all gone through various leadership seminars.
 He’s about becoming the best team member you can be.”

 Approximately 22 employees work for Terra’s Kitchen at the corporate office in Baltimore.
 The company’s food comes from farms across the country.
-The packaging and shipping happen in New Jersey and California.
+The packaging and shipping happens in New Jersey and California.

 Its recipes source from a culinary team that listens to feedback from consumers.
 Two new recipes come out every week with approximately 70 meals offered online at any given time, says McDevitt.
 Keeping abreast of food trends, Terra’s Kitchen just launched a line for those who want a ketogenic diet.